opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           - src: https://github.com/stingrigs
             icon: icon-github
         country: Ukraine
-        title: Technical lead
+        title: Lead Software Engineer
         id: kostiantyn_hryshyn
-        image: /uploads/kostiantyn-hryshyn-600.jpg
+        image: /uploads/kostiantyn-hryshyn-2.jpg
         company: EPAM Systems
       image: /uploads/kostiantyn-hryshyn-600.jpg
       talk:
         id: talk_010
         title: React Hooks by the Golden Ratio 🧘
-        description: 🔥 February 2019, gave us the new player in React world called the React Hooks but does it so stunning in real projects?
-Let's peek inside and talk about the common gotchas and possible solutions that will help to predict every clunky render
+        description: 🔥 Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.
+Sounds good, but do they so stunning on real projects?
+Let’s peek inside and talk about the common gotchas and possible solutions that will help to predict every component render.
       active: "true"
     - fields:
         bio: JS developer and co-organizer at dev.meetups().
 Apart from coding, try to